lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 \phi_{d} \left( Q_{far} \right)    &= \gamma_{max} \\
 ```

 which we need to justify.
-The view space coordinates are orthogonal to each other, and the normalized device coordinates
+The view coordinates are orthogonal to each other, and the normalized device coordinates
 are also orthogonal to each other.
 This means that {math}`\phi_{d}` should only be a function of the depth component
 and not the horizontal or vertical components.
 The points {math}`Q_{left}, Q_{right}, Q_{bottom}, Q_{top}` lie on the
 near plane, which have a depth component of {math}`n`.
 Since orthographic projection is just the identity,
-points already on the near plane should stay there.
-Moreover, points on the far plane should stay on the far
+points already on the near plane should stay on the near plane.
+Similarly, points on the far plane should stay on the
-plane to transform the orthographic view volume into the canonical view volume correctly.
-Consequently, the
-depth component should have no dependence on the horizontal or vertical components, only a depth term and an affine
+far plane.
+Consequently, the depth component should have no dependence on the horizontal or vertical components, only
-translation term.
+a depth term and an affine translation term.

 Applying the boundary conditions, we have